UniMath/UniMath/INSTALL.md

 $ brew tap mht208/formal
 $ brew install ocaml-findlib
 ```

-Under Mac OS X, you may obtain ProofGeneral from http://proofgeneral.inf.ed.ac.uk/.
-It comes with installation instructions.
-Your version of emacs determines
-which version of ProofGeneral you need, roughly, so some experimentation may be
-required; you may even need the current development version if your emacs is
-recent.

 Now proceed with "Installing UniMath under Mac OS or Linux" below.